 The next morning, we set off bright and early to fly to Saruni Samburu.
 The Samburu area is very rugged and dry, quite the opposite of the lusher Maasai Mara.
 When we landed, we were met on the airstrip by our guide Francis.
 Francis and Elsa became fast friends, and he made our trip so special with his whit, insight and passion for wildlife.

-Saruni Samburu is a luxury lodge that is set on top of a massive rock hill.
+On this amazing Mother-Daughter Adventure in Kenya we stayed at Saruni Samburu which is a luxury lodge that is set on top of a massive rock hill.
 When you are driving up to it, you don’t think your vehicle is going to make it to the top, over the smooth exposed granite… It’s a one-of-a-kind driveway!
 Our room was huge and beautiful with wide open views.
 We felt at home right away.
 One thing that is really great about Samburu is that it is in a part of Kenya that has some species that are endemic to Northern Kenya – vulturine Guinea fowl, different giraffe species, different antelope species… It’s really interesting because it’s a contrast to what you will see in Southern Kenya.

 One of our best wildlife sightings was on our first afternoon.
 We were up close to a caracal (a medium-sized wildcat) for about 5 minutes.
 The caracal is beautiful and extremely rare to see for any length of time, but this let us watch her for five minutes.
 It was really amazing!
 We did most of our game drives in the park, but the lodge is set off on its own private conservancy area (about a 30 minute drive from the park).
 It’s great because right away we saw lions, lots and lots of elephants and endangered Grevy’s zebra with their rounded Mickey Mouse ears.

-The highlight of the first evening was a very authentic Samburu dance performed by the tribesmen, who work in the camp.
+The highlight of our Mother-Daughter Adventure in Kenya, on the first evening we enjoyed a very authentic Samburu dance performed by the tribesmen, who work in the camp.
 We were enjoying dinner in a dry riverbed on the conservancy (which was so fun) and then, out of the blue, the Samburu tribesman performed a very uncontrived dance.
 The night air was filled with singing and Elsa ended up dancing with them, jumping as high as possible as part of the dance!
 Everyone was having a blast and laughing and joking… The managers would join and then the guests would join.
 It was an amazing, complete first day on safari!